-Stefan Fraunberger is a composer, sound performer and artist with a special interest in transformation.
-His music engages in electro/acoustic dialogue with unconventional instruments such as dulcimers or decaying baroque church organs, reshaping the liminal conditions of culture and perception while inhabiting sonic ambiguities and "touching the void."
+Stefan Fraunberger is a performer-composer-artist working on transformation since 1980.
+His music engages in electro/acoustic dialogue with uncanny states and instruments such as dulcimers or decaying baroque church organs, reshaping the liminal conditions of culture and perception while "touching the void."
 (The Wire)

 Fraunberger has performed at festivals throughout the world and released on various labels.
 He is focusing on the recontextualisation of musical languages and the shaping of fluid sculptures.
-His compositions and performances work their way through “nature's very own modular patch” using otherworldly, bewildering vocabulary to result in a "sonic archeology" of possible tongues and embodied information.
+His compositions and performances work their way through “inhuman vocalisations of nature's very own modular patch” using otherworldly dialects to result in a "sonic archeology" of possible tongues and embodied information.

 Based in Vienna, Fraunberger has lived and worked in Aleppo, Sana'a, London, Tehran, Sibiu, Benares, Brussels and Istanbul.
 His music is deeply informed by the study of different languages, traditions and understandings of modernity.
-Working in the fields of performative sound art, vocal and instrumental composition he also does sound installations and translates/interprets pre-modern arabic texts as well as creating sound tracks for movies and contemporary dance.
+Working in the fields of performative sound art, vocal and instrumental composition he also does installations and is creating sound tracks for movies and contemporary dance.